COMMUNITY SPOTLIGHT SERIES

 Community Spotlight Series came about to honor AIL's 25th Anniversary.
 It aims to highlight community connections, AIL partnerships, and the experience of lifelong learning.

-Each session is free and open to the public, though space is limited, and reservations are required.
+Each session is free and open to the public, though space is limited, and registration is required.
 Times and venues vary; please see details below.

 Please join us to learn more about AIL and each other!